Magelang: History

 Magelang was established on 11 April 907.
 Magelang was then known as a village called Mantyasih, which is now known as Meteseh.

-There are three stele of historical importance in Magelang, namely Poh, Gilikan and Mantyasih, all of which are written on a plate of copper.
-Poh and Mantyasih were written under the rule of King Balitung of Mataram Kingdom.
-In those stele, the villages of Mantyasih and Glanggang were mentioned.
+There are three steles of historical importance in Magelang, namely Poh, Gilikan, and Mantyasih, all of which are written on a plate of copper.
+Poh and Mantyasih were written under the rule of King Balitung of Mataram kingdom.
+In those steles, the villages of Mantyasih and Glanggang were mentioned.
 They became Meteseh and Magelang respectively.

 On the Mantyasih stele, it mentioned the name of King Watukura Dyah Balitung, as well as 829 Çaka bulan Çaitra tanggal 11 Paro-Gelap Paringkelan Tungle, Pasaran Umanis hari Senais Sçara atau Sabtu, which means Saturday Legi, 11 April 907.
-The village Mantyasih was made by the king as tax-free village which was led by a patih (similar to Prime Minister nowadays).
+The village Mantyasih was made by the king as a tax-free village which was led by a patih (similar to Prime Minister nowadays).
 Also mentioned are Mount Susundara and Mount Wukir Sumbing which is now known as Mount Sindoro and Mount Sumbing.

 When Britain colonised Magelang in the eighteenth century, Magelang became the seat of the government and was made to the same level as a regency with Mas Ngabehi Danukromo as its first leader (Bupati).
-Mas Ngabehi Danukromo built Alun-Alun (town square), bupati residence and a mosque.
+Mas Ngabehi Danukromo built Alun-alun (town square), bupati residence, and a mosque.
 Magelang became the capital of Karesidenan Kedu in 1818.

-After the Dutch defeated the British, Magelang was made as the central of economy because its strategic location.
-The Dutch government built drinking water tower (known locally as Menara Air Minum) in 1918 which provides the city with water.
+After the Dutch defeated the British, Magelang was made the center of the economy because of its strategic location.
+The Dutch government built a drinking water tower (known locally as Menara Air Minum) in 1918 which provides the city with water.
 Electricity became available in 1927.
 The roads were remade using asphalt.

 The city has historically been a military post, dating back to the Dutch East Indies colonial era.
 It subsequently acted as an army stronghold for Indonesian pro-independence movements against the Dutch government during the resistance period.
-It is a host of two military landmarks: The National Military Academy, and the only military-associated school, Taruna Nusantara.
+It is a host of two military landmarks: the Indonesian Military Academy, and the only military-associated school, Taruna Nusantara.

-Journalist Taichiro Kaijimura announced on 12 May 2007 the discovery of 30 Netherlands government documents submitted to the Tokyo tribunal as an evidence of a forced massed prostitution incident by the Japanese army in 1944 in Magelang.
+Journalist Taichiro Kajimura announced on 12 May 2007 the discovery of 30 Netherlands government documents submitted to the Tokyo tribunal as evidence of a forced mass prostitution incident by the Japanese army in 1944 in Magelang.
+The documents reportedly detailed how local women were coerced into serving Japanese soldiers, confirming accounts from survivors and witnesses that had long been overlooked.

-After the independence of Indonesia, Magelang became kotapraja (same level as a district) and then kotamadya (same level as city).
+After the independence of Indonesia, Magelang became kotapraja (same level as a district) and then kotamadya (same level as a city).

 Geography

-Magelang City is a city which is located in a fertile agricultural area which is one of the most densely populated regions on Central Java.
-Magelang City has two borders; the western border is the Progo River and the eastern Boones Elo River.
+Magelang is a city which is located in a fertile agricultural area that is one of the most densely populated regions in Central Java.
+Magelang has two borders; the western border is the Progo River and the eastern border is the Elo River.

 Administrative districts

-The city is divided into three districts (kecamatan) comprising 17 urban villages (kelurahan).